MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/identity-authentication-and-authorization-in-office.md

 Two logon types are supported when users sign in to Office 2016, a Microsoft account or an organization ID that is assigned by Microsoft.

  **Microsoft account (the user's individual account).** This account, formerly known as Microsoft ID, is the credential that users use to authenticate with the Microsoft network and is frequently used for personal or non-business work, such as volunteer work.
 To create a Microsoft account, a user provides a user name and password, certain demographic information, and "account proofs," such as an alternative email address or phone number.
-For more information about the new Microsoft account, see [What is a Microsoft account?](https://go.microsoft.com/fwlink/p/?LinkId=268357).

  **An organization ID that is assigned by Microsoft / Office 365 account ID that is assigned by Microsoft.** This account is created for business use.
 An Office 365 account can be one of three types: a pure Office 365 ID, an Active Directory ID, or an Active Directory Federation Services ID.
 These are described below: